 Risks associated with TDD implementation

 Though TDD seems like a silver bullet, out of our experience, it’s rarely done right and provides expected results.
-So, we summarized the most common following risks associated with introducing TDD into software development.
+So, we summarized the most common risks associated with introducing TDD into software development.

 ― Risk 1.
 Implementing TDD incorrectly